The Bretton Woods Conference Established America’s Global Economic and Financial Position

 Adam Smith predicted long ago that the United States would become the most powerful country in the world.
 (Wikimedia Commons)

-What kind of country is the United States, really?
-The introduction to this article reveals that even before the US achieved independence, Adam Smith predicted it would likely become the most powerful nation in the world.
-Those familiar with his work know that Smith was a very cautious person when making his arguments .
-What led him to make such a bold prediction?
-What implications does this have for the nature of the United States and the source of its vitality?
-I will discuss this further later.
+What kind of country is America, really?
+As suggested in the quotation at the beginning of this article, Adam Smith had already predicted, even before the United States achieved independence, that it might one day become the most powerful nation in the world.
+Those familiar with Smith’s writings know that he was an extremely cautious thinker in forming his arguments.
+On what basis, then, did he make such a bold prediction?
+And what insights might this provide into the true nature of the United States and the source of its enduring vitality?

 Leave a Comment